-McNamara & Associates have assisted Queensland property owners who discover that the structures on their property (including their house) have not been built within the legal boundaries of their property and are instead built on other land.
+McNamara Law have assisted Queensland property owners who discover that the structures on their property (including their house) have not been built within the legal boundaries of their property and are instead built on other land.

 Many cases have involved structures built on land owned by the State of Queensland allocated for current or future road development.
 This article sets out the complicated process involved in rectifying this situation which includes navigation of complex legislative requirements under the Land Act 1994 and negotiating with the Department of Natural Resources and Mines (DNRM).